wilfred11/dropconnect/README.md

 The zscore using this function is -3.12.

 The power of proportional z-test is shown in the image below.
-It is shows the chance to correctly reject the null hypothesis.
+It shows the chance to correctly reject the null hypothesis.
 This chance is given by the part of the H_alternative normal graph (mean=z-score, std=1) that is left of the negative critical value and the part of the H_alternative normal graph that is right of the positive critical value.
 This chance is calculated using a cdf function.
 But first calculate the critical values for 0.975.
 The

 zalpha is calculated using following code